EU IVDR & MDR Post Market Surveillance (PMS)

 Our regulatory and medical writing teams have supported manufacturers globally in developing PMS Plans that are not only compliant, but also practical and inspection-ready.
 We will create a PMS Plan that clearly outlines how you will:

-- Collect and assess data proactively and systematically, including complaints, vigilance reports, literature, and registry data
+- Collect and assess data proactively and systematically, including complaints, vigilance reports, literature, and registry data, among others

 - Define indicators and thresholds to reassess the benefit-risk ratio and risk management